hosea-natanael/goal-calendar/README.md

 #setting up front end
 cd ./fe

-pnpm install
+npm install

-pnpm dev
+npm dev

 #setting up API back end
 # open a new terminal or session
 cd ./server

-pnpm install
+npm install

-pnpm dev
+npm dev
 ```

-Open [http://localhost:5173](htttp://localhost:5173) in your browser and register an account to login and finally use the app.
+Open [http://localhost:3001](htttp://localhost:3001) in your browser and register an account to login and finally use the app.